 You can migrate applications from supported source platforms to the following:

-About GKE and Anthos clusters
+About GKE and GKE Enterprise clusters

 Google Kubernetes Engine (GKE) clusters provide secured and managed Kubernetes services with autoscaling and multi-cluster support.
 GKE lets you deploy, manage, and scale containerized applications on Kubernetes, powered by Google Cloud.